What is the Duke Center for International Development?

 Non-native English speakers are required to submit English language test scores.
 Please keep in mind that scores are valid for only two years.
 Minimum scores of 90 on the TOEFL IBT or 7.0 on the IETLS are required.

-You can check the status of your own application through your Apply Yourself login.
+You can check the status of your own application through your Slate login.

 We typically deliver admission decisions via online notification in mid-March.